wplam107/NLP_Project/README.md

 # NLP - Is the job posting Fake or Not?
 ## The Data:
 - The dataset is from Kaggle: https://www.kaggle.com/shivamb/real-or-fake-fake-jobposting-prediction
+- Original data set can be found: http://emscad.samos.aegean.gr
+- Original data set contains 17,881 worldwide job postings
-- Narrowed the scope to only job postings on the US market
+- Narrowed the scope to only job postings for the US market
 - 10656 total observations, 740 fake and 9926 real
 - A class imbalance of Minority class: 6.85% and Majority class: 93.15%
 - 16 initial total features (4 text features, job 'description' being the text to be evaluated with NLP techniques)